 Rather than the usual, ‘I’m done… now what?’ having a fast finisher folder or even a display like below for students to pick extension work will limit these sorts of interruptions!

-Whether your call them tap lights or push-button lights, these have been popping up in a lot of classrooms — and can be used in all sorts of ways.
-We love this idea from first-grade teacher Regi of Messy Little Classroom who simply taps a light associated with a voice level to let her students know when it’s time to keep things quiet or it’s OK to use those voices!
+Whether you call them tap lights or push-button lights, these have been popping up in a lot of classrooms — and can be used in all sorts of ways.
+Add voice level labels, and just tap a button to let your kiddos know when it’s time to use those whisper level voices or pipe up.